-- (a) Upon arrival, each resident of an apartment or room must inspect the condition of items in the apartment/rooms/suite.
-A service request (s2f.osu.edu) should be submitted within 7 days of moving in for any university property that is damaged and that requires repair or replacement. - (b) The student or staff member, in order to initiate repair or replace damaged objects, must complete service requests.
+- (a) Upon arrival, all residents of a room or apartment must inspect the condition of items in the room/apartment/suite.
+A service request (s2f.osu.edu) should be submitted within 7 days of move-in for any University property that is noted as damaged and that requires repair or replacement - (b) The student or staff member, in order to initiate repair or replace damaged objects, must complete service requests.
 Service requests may be submitted online by selecting "Maintenance/Facilities Request" on the menu bar of the Housing and Residence Education web page (housing.osu.edu). - (c) Maintenance and housekeeping staff members repair, replace or adjust university equipment or property.
-Residents are not permitted to do so. - (d) All residents of an apartment are held mutually liable for damages to the apartment once occupancy is established. - (e) An individual resident of an apartment is solely liable for damages to the apartment when individual responsibility for the damages can be clearly established. - (f) It is the resident's responsibility to complete a service request (s2f.osu.edu) within one week of move-in, to notify staff of any needed repairs in the assigned apartment/room/suite.
-Rooms, apartments, or suites must be in the same condition upon resident departure as they are upon arrival. - (g) Residents are responsible for locking their room and apartment doors.
-Residents may be held accountable for loss of personal belongings or university property if their apartment doors are not properly secured.
-Properly secured means the door is closed and locked. - (h) Residents are held liable for damages to public and semipublic areas of Applewood Village Apartments when individual or group responsibility for the damages can be clearly established.
-Elevator tampering includes, but is not limited to, graffiti, pushing the emergency bell when there is no emergency or purposely stopping the elevator by jumping or other means. - (i) When individual or group responsibility for repeated or excessive damages to public areas of Applewood Village Apartments cannot be established, all residents of the apartments are held financially liable for those damages.
+Residents are not permitted to do so. - (d) All residents of a room or apartment are held mutually liable for damages to the room or apartment once occupancy is established. - (e) An individual resident of a room or apartment is solely liable for damages to the room or apartment when individual responsibility for the damages can be clearly established. - (f) It is the resident's responsibility to complete a service request (s2f.osu.edu) within one week of move-in, to notify staff of any needed repairs in the assigned apartment/room/suite.
+Rooms, apartments, or suites must be in the same condition upon resident departure as they are upon arrival. - (g) Residents are responsible for locking their room or apartment doors.
+Residents may be held accountable for loss of personal belongings or university property if their room or apartment doors are not properly secured.
+Properly secured means the door is closed and locked. - (h) Residents are held liable for damages to public and semipublic areas of the residence hall when individual or group responsibility for the damages can be clearly established.
+Residence hall elevators are considered part of the residence halls' public areas.
+Elevator tampering includes but is not limited to graffiti, pushing the emergency bell when there is no emergency or purposely stopping the elevator by jumping or other means. - (i) When individual or group responsibility for repeated or excessive damages to public areas of the residence hall cannot be established, all residents of the hall are held financially liable for those damages.
 This policy is in accordance with the Terms and Conditions of the Housing Contract. - (j) Residents who observe vandalism within and around university housing and fail to report the vandalism to a housing staff member may be held financially liable for the damages and subject to university disciplinary proceedings and/or criminal charges. - (k) Apartment residents are responsible for cleaning on a regular basis.
-To ensure health and well-being and to protect the condition of the apartment, residents should conduct routine cleaning, with special attention to food preparation areas, bathrooms and trash containers. - (I) Residents in Applewood Village Apartments are responsible for the removal of snow between the front door of their individually assigned apartment and the sidewalk adjacent to the street.

-(m) Residents may be charged for damages, including damage resulting from the resident's acts or omissions, whether accidental or not.
-The university encourages students to contact local insurance carriers concerning the availability of protection against damages, losses, costs, or other liability resulting from damage to personal property, property of other residents and/or university property.
+To ensure health and well-being and to protect the condition of the apartment, residents should conduct routine cleaning, with special attention to food preparation areas, bathrooms and trash containers. - (I) Residents may be charged for damages, including damage resulting from the resident's acts or omissions, whether accidental or not.
+The university encourages students to contact local insurance carriers concerning the availability of protection against liability resulting from damage to personal property, property of other residents and/or university property.